elsheraey/basic-web-store/README.md

 # basic-web-store

-*Please note that this repository was created as a task to guide a young man through the basics of web development, but it can be used by anyone who wants to illustrate or learn more about how to reach a similar goal.*
+*Please note that this repository was created as a task to guide a young man through the basics of web development, but it can be used by anyone who wants to illustrate, learn more about how to reach a similar goal, or even use it as a take-home assignment for junior developers.*

-The code is in HTML, CSS, and JS over three different branches reflecting and named after the phases outlined below.
+The code is in HTML, CSS, and JS over three different branches reflecting and named after the phases outlined below excluding the last one.

 ## Initial Phase